MicrosoftDocs/PlayReady/Docs/Overview/playreadyportingkit.md

 ![Porting Kit Architecture](../images/image26_20.jpg)

 When building a device based on PlayReady Device Porting Kit, a device builder will adapt the functionality in the OEM APIs in order to enable the functionality that Microsoft provides in the PlayReady APIs.
-Once these APIs are implemented, the device builder can create an app that enables PlayReady operations on the portable device.
+Once these APIs are implemented, the device builder can create an application that enables PlayReady operations on the portable device.